Wizzard72/mirobot-miio-server/README.md

 ## How to use
 **Compile docker image**

-Login to the Raspberry Pi 4 (only tested with RPI4)
+Login to the Raspberry Pi 4 with Putty (https://www.putty.org/) for example
 ```
 cd ~
 git pull https://github.com/Wizzard72/mirobot-miio-server